teutones92/teutones92/README.md

 ### [GoalTrack](#)

-Habitify is a powerful habit-building application designed to help users establish and track positive daily routines.
+GoalTrack is a powerful habit-building application designed to help users establish and track positive daily routines.
 Utilizing a user-friendly interface, Habitify enables individuals to set and monitor their daily goals, receive personalized reminders, and visualize their progress over time.
 This project was built using Flutter.

 ### [Securitron](https://play.google.com/store/apps/details?id=com.teutondev.securitron&pcampaignid=web_share)